Category:

 Adaptive design

-Take, for example, sites optimized for certain browsers or screen sizes.
-Adaptive user experience sets parameters for graphic elements like layout and visibility, as well as information presentation, such as deciding what content to display for which type of context.
+Take, for example, websites optimized for certain browsers or screen sizes.
+Adaptive user experience sets parameters for graphic elements such as layout and visibility, as well as information presentation, deciding what content to display for which type of context.
+At an enterprise level, a platform serving field service technicians on a mobile device surfaces different controls than the same platform serving managers reviewing the same data on a desktop dashboard.

 responsive design